iamharbie/alexa-itunes-remote/README.md

 Supports commands like...

-    Alexa, ask iTunes to pair
-    Alexa, ask iTunes to turn the volume up / make it louder Alexa, ask iTunes to skip to the next song
+    Alexa, ask iTunes to pair with the app (do this first and type the PIN into the server.js console) Alexa, ask iTunes to pair with iTunes (do this second and type the code into iTunes) Alexa, ask iTunes to turn the volume up / make it louder Alexa, ask iTunes to skip to the next song
     Alexa, ask iTunes to turn up the Bedroom speaker